There are a growing number of sites performing single cell sequencing experiments, and with them come lots of great questions.

 Can I use SeqGeq to do sequence alignments, single nucleotide polymorphism analysis or genome wide association studies?

 No, SeqGeq is a tool for use with gene expression data, i.e. RNAseq, CHiPseq and other quantitative measures.
-It does not perform normalizations or other secondary sequencing processes.
+It does not perform other secondary sequencing processes.
+However many of the results from these other modalities can be readily incorporated into single-cell RNA counts matrix analyses in SeqGeq.

 For detailed descriptions of the functions and features of SeqGeq, see our other documentation pages on this site.